The shemagh is an incredibly useful piece of headwear. Learn more about why it is a must-have in your outdoor and camping essentials.

 The are many different ways to use the shemagh as a disguise.
 You may choose to wrap it around your head and face or you can just place it under your hat.
 When the sun sets, you can easily use it to break up your silhouette when you are in a spotter or sniper capacity.
 The shemagh has pores so you can usually affix shrubs, branches, leaves and other vegetation found in your immediate environment.
 Keep in mind that this may render your shemagh useless for future applications.

 Once again, it all depends on your current scenario.
 The key here, like with most gear, is to know what you have.
 But more importantly, how to best utilize it when the need arises.

 When I take rest breaks with my dogs, I am always concerned about the critters in the area.
 The issue may be red ants, poison ivy or the dreaded deer ticks that wreaked havoc with lyme disease this past summer.
-Having a shemagh that I can utilize as a ground cloth or barrier, goes along way in keeping these critters away from me and my dogs.
+Having a shemagh I can utilize as a ground cloth or barrier, goes a long way in keeping these critters away from me and my dogs.

-There are many devices that could have been utilized for each shemagh application that I presented here today.
-However, you would be hard pressed to find another piece of gear that would provide the diversity that a shemagh does.
-When it comes to limited space and weight restrictions, a multi purpose piece of gear is always the first choice.
+There are many devices that can be utilized for each shemagh application that I presented here today.
+However, you’ll be hard pressed to find another piece of gear to provide the diversity a shemagh does.
+When it comes to limited space and weight restrictions, a multi-purpose piece of gear is always the first choice.
 Consider adding a couple of shemaghs to your kit or rucksack.

 What do you think about the different uses of a shemagh?
 Share your thoughts in the comments section below!